jallanxjallan/onemanairforce/adaptation/sequences/photographic_memory.md

 Freeberg and RI-002.
 Victor repeats the process and shows Cameron images of Spoor in his office.

-Victor explains that in [1947]{cat="date"} his desk was across the hall from Spoor's office, and would often overhear conversations or Spoor raging about the foreign pilots violating Dutch East Indies airspace with impunity.
-He was particularly incensed at the report of Freeberg dropping paratroopers over Dutch-held territory in Kalimantan.
+Victor explains that in [1947]{cat="date"} his desk was across the hall from Spoor's office, and he would often overhear conversations or Spoor raging about the foreign pilots violating Dutch East Indies airspace with impunity.
+Spoor had been particularly incensed at the report of Freeberg dropping paratroopers over Dutch-held territory in Kalimantan.
 Spoor instructed Dutch representatives in the region to pressure authorities to impound RI-002.
 In all cases, they would detain Freeberg briefly, then release him.

 [At IPPHOS]{cat="location"}, Victor searches the hundreds of thousands of images in the archives, looking for more photos that will spark his memory of the time.
 He stops when he comes across a photo of a strikingly beautiful Indonesian woman in her late twenties who, though dressed in baggy, paint-splattered overalls, radiates elegance and poise.
-The caption reads "Emeria Soenassa in her studio 1948".
+The caption reads "*Emeria Soenassa in her studio 1948*".
 Julia asks Victor who she is.
 Victor replies "No one important", snatches the photo from the table and files it away.